Hi, my name is Carolyn.

-- Toxic relationships.
-Many people don’t realize they are living with a toxic spouse, or are in a toxic relationship with family, a friend, or co-worker.
-(I understand tone is lost in written prose so understand this is said in gentleness; not degrading those who suffer from mental illness).
-Just because we are Christians does not mean we have to be walked all over, verbally shredded, emotionally manipulated, physically harmed, sexually abused or backed in the corner by those suffering from mental illness who refuse to seek help and healing, by those who refuse treatment for their personality disorder, or by those who refuse to turn from their wrong choices.
+- Toxic relationships – Many people don’t realize they live with a toxic spouse or are in a toxic relationship with family, friends, or co-workers.
+(I understand tone is lost in written prose so understand the gentleness in which this is said.
+I’m not degrading those who have severe mental illness).
+Just because we are Christians does not mean we have to be walked all over, verbally shredded, emotionally manipulated, physically harmed, sexually abused, or backed in the corner by those suffering from severe mental illness, who refuse to seek help and healing, who refuse treatment for their personality disorder, or by those who refuse to turn from their wrong choices.
 Boundaries are necessary.
 Safety is achievable.
 Love is essential.

 - Destructive marriages fall under the category of toxic relationships.
 A topic family court’s do not yet understand, while judges and guardian ad litems are retraumatizing countless (mostly) women and children.
 I desire to educate the church body on helping people in abusive/destructive marriages.
 For too long Christians have placed the importance of the institution of marriage over the safety, sanity, and health of the abused spouse and children.
 The Bible has numerous passages on how to deal with unfaithful, emotionally destructive, foolish abusers.

-- Et Cetera: consists of home projects, service projects, and occasionally my most asked for recipes; chocolate and Tex-Mex.
+- Et Cetera – Consists of home projects, service projects, and occasionally my most asked for recipes; chocolate and Tex-Mex.
 My favs!
-Maybe I should say were…since I now live an auto-immune protocol life style for auto-immune diseases.
+Maybe I should say was…since I now live an auto-immune protocol lifestyle for auto-immune diseases.
 I’m quickly learning to adjust these recipes for my specific needs.

-Are you limping like Jacob (Genesis 32:22-31), waiting on fulfillment of a calling on your life like Joseph (Genesis 37-47), or being delivered through the fire like Shadrack, Meshach and Abed-nego (Daniel 3:8-30)?
+Are you limping like Jacob (Genesis 32:22-31), waiting on the fulfillment of a calling on your life like Joseph (Genesis 37-47), or being delivered through the fire like Shadrack, Meshach and Abed-nego (Daniel 3:8-30)?
 Be encouraged.
 Be empowered.
 Be on your knees in prayer.
 Then—be blessed; in good times, in despair, and everything in between.